-Third, we provide health care to girls fleeing gender-based violence.
+Third, we provide health care to young women fleeing gender-based violence.

 The founders of Bridges to Healing, a social worker and a physician, worked in orphanages in Bolivia in the mid-1990s.
-They learned that providing health care to children living in orphanages can be complicated and challenging.
+They learned that providing health care to children living in institutions can be complicated and challenging.
 They cared for many sick children who suffered in pain day after day because of a lack of health care.

 What is our obligation to these innocent, sick children who are often left alone to fend for themselves in this world?